Intermediate Challenge Marker Painting - Coloring on Kraft + Intro to Realistic Fur

 Marker Painting is a completely different approach to coloring with markers.
 Amy teaches students basic techniques and color theory based on the way artists use paint.
 Instead of focusing on "how" to color a selected stamp image, Amy shows you the "why" behind color selection, shade, layering, and depth.
 This provides students with the necessary knowledge to color any stamp image in their collection and every stamp they might purchase in the future.

 Velveteen Rabbit requires confident Copic and colored pencil skills.
+Basic blending techniques are not covered in this class.

 In a 19 minute Technique Deep Dive lesson, Amy shows you the key to using colored pencils more expertly than many colored pencil instructors!